simonesilvestroni/m2m-website/_posts/2018-06-29-live-shows.md

 description: 'A comprehensive list of the live shows I performed around England as a bass player, between 2017 and 2018, with Callum Gardner and his band.'
 featimage: true
 featimage-name: 'live-with-callum-gardner.jpg'
-featimage-url: '/assets/images/live-with-callum-gardner.jpg'
+featimage-alt: Live in London with Callum Gardner and band
-featimage-alt: 'Live in London with Callum Gardner and band.
-Photo by Silvia Maggi.'
+featimage-caption: Live in London with Callum Gardner and band.
+Photo by Silvia Maggi
+featimage-width: 1024
+featimage-height: 767
 ---
 ## Band line-up